careecodes/Manager-About-Me/README.md

 ### Ongoing Improvements
 * Increasing your visibility into my day and work.
 (Oct 2018)
-    * I will get better at keeping my Slack status up to date
+    * Get better at keeping my Slack status up to date
-    * I will attend standups periodically and talk to you about what I’m working on.
+    * Attend standups periodically and talk to you about what I’m working on.
-    * Most meetings on my calendar are public, please feel free to calendar stalk me!
-* Getting to the point faster when delivering disappointing news.
+* Get to the point faster when delivering disappointing news.
 Rip off the bandaid.
 (Dec 2018)
-* Bridging communication between upper management and engineers.
+* Bridge communication between upper management and engineers.
 (Nov 2018)
-* Encouraging brevity during meetings by having a heavier hand in meeting facilitation - especially meetings between engineers and designers.
+* Encourage brevity during meetings by having a heavier hand in meeting facilitation - especially meetings between engineers and designers.
 (Oct 2018)
 * [Your feedback here]